tmoschou/arm4s/README.md

   }
 }

-// manage an executor service using the user defined canManageExectorService.
-// This will shutdown and wait termination val completedFuture = for (executorService <- Executors.newSingleThreadExecutor()) yield {
+// manage an executor service using the implicit CanManage[ExecutorService]. val completedFuture = for (executorService <- Executors.newSingleThreadExecutor()) yield {
   val future = executorService.submit(callable)
   val upperPhrase = for {